ibexa/documentation-developer/docs/infrastructure_and_maintenance/support_and_maintenance_faq.md

 #### How can I translate my back office?

 The language of the back office is based on the browser language.
-In order to change it you should install the proper package for your language (see [language packages list](https://github.com/ezplatform-i18n)).
+To change it you should install the proper package for your language (see [language packages list](https://github.com/ezplatform-i18n)).
 Once you have language packages installed, you can switch the language of the back office in the User Settings menu.

 If you do not have a language defined in the browser, it's selected based on the `parameters.locale_fallback` parameter located in `config/packages/ibexa.yaml`.